OUR ACHIEVEMENTS

 RAISED

-Since forming in August 2023, the Foundation has raised more than $65,000.
+Since its formation in August 2023, the Foundation has raised significant funds for the Federal Problem-Solving Courts.
 We are proud to have the support of the Steans Family Foundation and the Robert Johnson Foundation.
-We are grateful to all of our more than 50 donors for their generosity.
+We are grateful to all of our more than 80 donors for their generosity.

 grants made